darrynten/sage-one-php/.github/ISSUE_TEMPLATE.md

 Thanks for submitting an issue!
 Follow these guidelines to ensure a quick resolution to your problem.

-Before your submit your issue, please consider whether or not you are able to fork this repository and resolve it yourself.
-If so it may be better to open a PR for the fix (and add yourself as a contributor).
+Before opening an issue, please consider whether or not you are able to fork this repository and resolve it yourself.
+If so it may be better to open a Pull Request for the fix (and add yourself as a contributor).

 If your issue is a question then this is not the place to submit it.
 You can ask questions about this project on StackOverflow.

-Before you open an issue please check to ensure one has not already been opened (or closed even), and please include step-by-step reproduction instructions.
+Before you open an issue, please check that your issue has not already been opened, or maybe even closed.

+Remember to include step-by-step reproduction instructions.

-Include any and all relevant error messages, codes, line numbers, commit hashes, PR numbers, filenames, etc.
+Include any and all relevant error messages, codes, line numbers, commit hashes, Pull Request or Issye numbers, filenames, etc.

-You must delete everything above (and including) this line.
+You must delete everything above, including this line.

 ## Overview